-A very strong three year trend in the improvement of progress of disadvantaged pupils is evident at the school, as can be seen in the table below.
+A very strong three year trend in the improvement of progress of disadvantaged pupils is evident at the school as can be seen in the table below.

-The gap between disadvantaged pupils and those non-disadvantaged has narrowed significantly in 2018/19.
+The gap between disadvantaged and non-disadvantaged pupils has narrowed significantly in 2018/19.

-The percentage of disadvantaged pupils at Ripley St Thomas achieving grades 9-5 in English and Maths (46%) is higher than the national average for non-disadvantaged pupils (42.7%) achieving those grades.
+Disadvantaged pupils at Ripley St Thomas achieved 9-5 in English and Maths above the national averages for non-disadvantaged pupils.
+On the latest results this is 46% compared to 42.7% nationally.